giovannicoppola/alfred-kindle/README.md

 <h1 id="usage">Basic Usage 📖</h1>

 - launch with keyword (default: `!k`), or custom hotkey
-- `enter` ↩️ will open the book in Kindle (if downloaded) or the corresponding webpage on Amazon (if not downloaded)
+- `enter` ↩️ will open the book in Apple Books (if downloaded) or the corresponding webpage on Amazon (if not downloaded)
+- data is cached for best performance.
+You can force a database refresh using the keyword `::books-refresh`